nextauthjs/next-auth/CONTRIBUTING.md

 ## For maintainers

 We use [semantic-release](https://github.com/semantic-release/semantic-release) together with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) to automate releases.
 This makes the maintainenance process easier and less error-prone to human error.
+Please study the "Conventional Commits" site to understand how to write a good commit message.

 When accepting Pull Requests, make sure the following:

 * Use "Squash and merge"
+* Make sure you merge contributor PRs into `canary`
-* Rewrite the commit message to conform to `Conventional Commits` style.
+* Rewrite the commit message to conform to the `Conventional Commits` style.
 Check the "Recommended Scopes" section for further advice.
-* Optionally link issues the PR will resolve (you can add "closed" in front of the issue numbers to close the issues automatically, when the PR is merged)
+* Optionally link issues the PR will resolve (You can add "close" in front of the issue numbers to close the issues automatically, when the PR is merged. `semantic-release` will also comment back to connected issues and PRs, notifying the users that a feature is added/bug fixed, etc.)

 ### Recommended Scopes